VoTuan0512/Project/README.md

 - Analysis of Sales by Quantity and Discount
 - Top 5 Products Sales

-Part 1: You can access here
-Summary of Insights
+Part 1: Summary of Insights

 **Status of the business:**
 - The operational situation of the business from 2014 to 2017 showed positive results in terms of revenue.